-A person wouldn't say he took a 40-mile per hour trip because that is the rate.
+A person wouldn't say he took a 40-mile-per-hour trip because that is the rate.
 The person would say he took a 40-mile trip or a 120-mile trip.
 We would describe the trip in terms of distance traveled, not rate traveled.
 The distance represents the amount of work done.

 The same applies with electric power.
-You would not say you used 100 watts of light energy to read your book, because a watt represents the rate at which you use energy, not the total energy used.
+You would not say you used 100 watts of light energy to read your book, because a watt represents the rate you use energy, not the total energy used.
 The amount of energy used would be calculated by multiplying the rate by the amount of time you read.

-If you read for five hours with a 100-W light bulb, for example, you would use the formula as follows:
+If you read for five hours with a 100-W bulb, for example, you would use the following formula:

-energy = power x time (E = P x t)
+Energy = Power x Time E = P x t

-energy =

-$$100 \text{ W x 5 hour} = 500 \text{ Wh}$$
+Energy = $100 \text{ W} \times 5 \text{ hours} = 500 \text{ Wh}$

 One watt-hour is a very small amount of electrical energy.
 Usually, we measure electric power in larger units called kilowatt-hours (kWh) or 1,000 watt-hours (kilo = thousand).
 A kilowatt-hour is the unit that utilities use when billing most customers.
-The average cost of a kilowatt-hour of electricity for residential customers is about \$0.14.
+The average cost of a kilowatt-hour of electricity for residential customers is about 14 cents.

-To calculate the cost of reading with a 100-W light bulb for five hours, you would change the watt-hours into kilowatt-hours, then multiply the kilowatt-hours used by the cost per kilowatt-hour, as shown below:
+To calculate the cost of reading with a 100-W bulb for 5 hours, you would change the watt-hours into kilowatt-hours, then multiply the kilowatt-hours used by the cost per kilowatt-hour, as shown below:

-500 Wh x

-$$\frac{1 \text{ kW}}{1,000 \text{ W}}$$
+$500 \text{ Wh } \times \frac{1 \text{ kW}}{1,000 \text{W}} = 0.5 \text{ kWh}$

-= 0.5 kWh

 0.5 kWh x \$0.14/kWh = \$0.07

-Therefore, it would cost about 7 cents to read for five hours with a 100-W light bulb.
+It would cost about seven cents to read for five hours using a 100-W bulb.